 One project is the Cornell Agriculture and Food Technology Park in the City of Geneva.
 The 70+ acre tech park is located adjacent to the Cornell/NYS Agricultural Experiment Station.
 Incubator services for startups, classroom space, food laboratory, and sites for large and small companies are available.
 The tech park houses biotechnology research and service firms, as well as small food processing manufacturers.
 The first 20,000 square foot "flex-tech" incubator building, termed the Tech Farm, offers offices, wet labs and pilot production facilities.
-The Tech Farm is now home to eight companies in a variety of enterprises.
-With the center currently at 100% capacity and future growth limited by a lack of available square footage and service space (loading docks, warehousing & refrigerated storage), a second building, the Finger Lakes Food Innovation Center has been proposed to provide space for larger pilot operations, distribution functions and to allow the Tech Farm to be utilized, as intended, for the development of research grade laboratories.
+The Tech Farm is now home to ten companies in a variety of enterprises.
+With the center currently at 100% capacity and future growth limited by a lack of available square footage and service space (loading docks, warehousing & refrigerated storage), a second building, the Finger Lakes Food Innovation Center has been proposed to provide space for larger operations, distribution functions and to allow the Tech Farm to be utilized, as intended, for the incubations and commercialization of agriculture and food/beverage businesses.